MKT-Playbook/Hub/README.md

 ## I have a cool new idea for the app!

 Wonderful!
 I am excited to hear what you got.
-Jump over to the discussions tab to see what others have already suggested and to create a new feature request.
+Jump over to the [Discussions](https://github.com/MKT-Playbook/Hub/discussions) tab to see what others have already suggested and to create a new feature request.

 ## I have a question